Baldurans/ByteArrayJs/README.md

 const reader2 = reader.readReader();
 expect(reader2.readInt16()).toEqual(10000);
 ```

+## Weakness of this approach
+What ever you write you later need to read back in same order or results will be corrupted.
+It would be recommended to add versioning to it, so you can read older and newer versions.
+Start thinking about binary structure only when you really need it and your overall structure is relatively stable.
+(you can easily store it as json for example).

 ## License
 MIT - Do what ever you want with it.
 If you found it useful, let me know :)